Severe storms threaten 60 million in the US on Monday after tornadoes killed 7 in Iowa

-More than 60 million people from Atlanta to Philadelphia face the threat of severe storms Monday, days after a deadly tornado outbreak killed seven people in Iowa.
+More than 60 million people from Atlanta to Philadelphia faced the threat of severe storms Monday, days after a deadly tornado outbreak, including an EF-4 twister, killed seven people in Iowa.

 Other cities that could see severe weather include Washington, DC, Baltimore and Nashville, said CNN meteorologist Haley Brink, adding the main threats include isolated tornadoes and damaging winds.

-As these large swathes of the country brace for the potential of more severe weather, recovery efforts remain ongoing in Iowa, where several tornadoes touched down near Des Moines Saturday, killing seven people, including two children, and impacting dozens of homes.
+As these large sections of the country brace for the potential of more severe weather, recovery efforts remain ongoing in Iowa, where several tornadoes touched down near Des Moines on Saturday, killing seven people, including two children, and impacting dozens of homes.

 Residents may have had less time to prepare and take shelter due to the delayed dissemination of tornado warnings issued by the local National Weather Service, including in Madison County, where Emergency Management Director Diogenes Ayala said six residents were killed.